Free sample issue

 Find Vim scary?
 Don’t understand why people love it so much?
 Check out our video and get on the path to text editing enlightenment…

 Remember: Linux Voice has 115 pages of goodness and gives 50% of its profits back to the FOSS community.
-If you like what you see, head to http://shop.linuxvoice.com or your local newsagents to grab your copy.
-And save money and time by getting a subscription!
+If you like what you see, head to your local newsagents to grab your copy or save money and time by getting a subscription from http://shop.linuxvoice.com!

 Contents pages (click for PDF)